 Older Adult Students may need help with academic or career issues as they make decisions about re-entering MSU.
-Adult Services, a unit of the Office of the Vice Provost for University Outreach, facilitates a variety of services for reentry adults: orientation programs, referral, computerized career guidance, and registration under the Lifelong Education Status.
+Evening and Off-Campus Programs, a unit of the Office of the Vice Provost for University Outreach, facilitates services for re-entry adults, referral, and registration under the Lifelong Education Status.
 Call 353-0791 for an appointment, or visit office 51 Kellogg Center.